 Middle School.
 Two little words that ignite panic in the hearts of kids and parents alike, right?
-About this time last year, I remember feeling a nervous energy around our house as our daughter prepared to walk through the doors of her new school as a 6th grader.
+I remember feeling a nervous energy around our house as our daughter prepared to walk through the doors of her new school as a 6th grader.

 I’m blessed with a kid who loves school, so she was mostly excited, but there were definitely some intimidating aspects of going to middle school as well.
 And, I tried not to show it, but there were aspects of the transition that had me anxious for her as well.